grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

-# Initial Hardware Development using STM32 BlackPill #
+# Initial Hardware Development using STM32 BluePill/BlackPill #

 This prototype board replaces the